Emergency Care

 When Dr. Gupta’s news report aired on television, it motivated a group of Pakistani businessmen to solve this crisis by forming a collaboration with the government.

-In November 2010, renovations got underway at the Civil Hospital’s Emergency Room of Paediatrics.
-A 1,900-bed tertiary care public hospital, Civil Hospital is one of the largest teaching hospital of Pakistan, imparting both undergraduate and postgraduate training.
+In November 2010, renovations got underway at the Civil Hospital’s Emergency Room of Pediatrics.
+A 1,900-bed tertiary care public hospital, Civil Hospital is one of the largest teaching hospitals in Pakistan, imparting both undergraduate and postgraduate training.
 This is where ChildLife was born, with a dream to save every child’s life through innovative solutions.
-The 22-bed facility, which had been renovated in a world class manner, includes a well-equipped pharmacy, and a triage room.
-Since initiating operations in 2011, ChildLife has treated 5 million patients altogether.
+The 24-bed facility, which had been renovated in a world-class manner, includes a well-equipped pharmacy, and a triage room.
+Since initiating operations in 2011, ChildLife has treated 6.5 million patients altogether.